 The Potomac Edison Company provides electric services.
-The company is engaged in the distribution and retail sale of electricity to residential, commercial, and industrial customers.
-As of April 11, 2014, it served approximately 250,000 customers in 7 Maryland counties; and 132,000 customers in the Eastern Panhandle of West Virginia.
-The company was founded in 1922 and is headquartered in Williamsport, Maryland.
+The company engages in the distribution and retail sale of electricity to residential, commercial, and industrial customers in Maryland and West Virginia.
+As of March 7, 2017, it served approximately 257,000 customers in 7 Maryland counties; and approximately 137,000 customers in the Eastern Panhandle of West Virginia.
+The company was founded in 1922 and is based in Williamsport, Maryland.
 The Potomac Edison Company is a subsidiary of FirstEnergy Corp.

 10802 Bower Avenue

 Potomac Edison Expects to Invest about $135 Million in 2017 on Distribution and Transmission Infrastructure Projects in Western Maryland and the Eastern Panhandle of West Virginia